repconn/iac-starter-kit/README.md

 ## Features

 * Easiest way to start your project from scratch
-* A tons of documentation inside
+* Everything is documented
-* Minimum requirements - you only need docker installed
+* Minimum requirements - you only need docker installed on your machine
-* CI/CD
+* CI/CD pipelines included
 * Multi-account terraform state
 * Scaffolding support (creating new account from template, modular system)